Tim Huelskamp: 2010

 Seven-term Congressman Jerry Moran gave up the 1st district to make a successful run for the United States Senate seat being vacated by the popular fourteen-year incumbent Republican Sam Brownback, who was running for governor that year.
 This touched off a free-for-all in the Republican primary—the real contest in this heavily Republican district.
 Huelskamp finished first in the six-candidate primary field with 34.8 percent of the vote, all but assuring that he would be the district's next representative.

 Huelskamp ran against Democratic nominee Alan Jilka and Libertarian nominee Jack W. Warner.
 Huelskamp was endorsed by the Club for Growth, Mike Huckabee, Conservative Leadership PAC, Concerned Women for America Legislative Action Committee, Ron Paul and Ken Blackwell.

 As expected, Huelskamp won the seat in a rout, taking 73 percent of the vote.
 He instantly became a statewide political figure due to the vast size of the 1st.
 The district is often called "the Big First" because it covers more than half the state's landmass and two time zones.

 2012

 Huelskamp ran unopposed in the general election.

 2014

 Unlike the previous election, Huelskamp was challenged by a Republican, Alan LaPolice, in the primary.
 Moreover, two Democrats ran for the primary Jim Sherow, a Kansas State University professor, and Bryan Whitney, a 2013 Wichita State University grad.
-Both LaPolice and Sherow critiqued Huelskamp for his failure to work with other Members of Congress and voting against Farm Bill.
-Huelskamp narrowly defeated LaPolice in the Republican Primary with only 55% of the vote.
+Both LaPolice and Sherow critiqued Huelskamp for his failure to work with other Members of Congress and voting against the Farm Bill.
+Huelskamp narrowly defeated LaPolice in the Republican primary with only 55% of the vote.
 Huelskamp failed to receive the endorsement of the Farm Bureau and the Kansas Livestock Association.
 Huelskamp went on to win the general election with 68% of the vote.